Smokehouse Wings Recipe

 For the Smokehouse wings:

-2 tablespoons finely chopped cilantro, plus 4 tablespoons for serving
+2 Tbsp finely chopped cilantro, plus 4 tablespoons for serving

-6 tablespoons Sriracha (or other favorite hot sauce)
+6 Tbsp Sriracha (or other favorite hot sauce)

 Place the chicken wings in a mixing bowl.
 Sprinkle in the cilantro, salt, pepper, and coriander and stir to mix.
 Stir in the sesame oil.
 Marinate for 15 to 60 minutes, the longer, the richer the flavour.